 Today, the Stoller Wine Group brands include Stoller Family Estate, Chehalem, Chemistry, History, and Canned Oregon.
 The link below will lead you to more information about their various offerings.

-Stoller Family Estate Pinot Noir Willamette Valley 2019 is delightfully elegant, restrained, with an engaging touch of forest floor that keeps this interesting rather than vapid.
+Stoller Family Estate Pinot Noir Willamette Valley 2020 is elegant and restrained.
 Sleek, balanced juxtaposition of tannins and acidity.
 Burgundian effort on a budget without sacrificing quality.
+Stoller is a solid, dependable provider of pinot.
 Pair with salmon and other fatty fish; lighter cuts of beef; veal; lighter cuts of venison; turkey and other poultry; baked or broiled chicken (not fried); pasta dishes; lighter, washed-rind cheese and nutty, medium-firm cheeses; gruyere and taleggio are classic pairings; manchego; mild cheddar, Dutch edam; blue cheese, gouda, sheep’s milk cheeses. $24-32